Brownies (company)

 is a Japanese video game developer based in Tokyo.
 It was founded in 2012 by Shinichi Kameoka, who is best known for his work on the Mana series.
 He founded the company after leaving his previous studio, Brownie Brown, which had been restructured to become a development support studio for Nintendo and became 1-Up Studio the same day.
 Kameoka cited more freedom to create original works as his reason for starting Brownies.
 Kouji Tsuda, a co-founder and former artist at Brownie Brown, also joined the new company.

-Brownies' latest work as of 2023 is Egglia Rebirth, released in 2021 for the Nintendo Switch.